Home Energy-Efficiency Upgrades for Beginners

 Now get out your step ladder, tape measure, and flashlight, and head for the attic.
 If you’re unfamiliar with attics, you should know that you can easily step through the ceiling if you don’t place your feet carefully on the joists spanning the attic floor.
 If you don’t like balancing on joists, bring a couple of 2-ft. by 3-ft. pieces of plywood to step on while inspecting your attic.

 Inspect the attic hatch.
 A good attic hatch is secured in place with latches that pull the hatch tight against the weatherstripping.
 On the attic side, the hatch should include several layers of rigid foam with a total thickness of 6 in. or 8 in.
 If any of these elements are missing, you have work to do.
-(For more information on attic hatches, see How to Insulate and Air-Seal an Attic Hatch.)
+(For more information on attic hatches, see How to Insulate and Air-Seal Attic Stairs.)

 Inspect the insulation on the attic floor.
 Most varieties of fluffy insulation (including fiberglass and cellulose) have an R-value of about R-3.5 per in.
 For the purposes of an attic inspection, you can use that number to get a rough idea of the amount of insulation in your attic.